Best Fitness Watches and Trackers for Women in 2018

 The vivoactive 3 is one of our favorite fitness watches.
 It can track over a dozen activities including running, cycling, swimming, and golf.
 Heart rate is monitored on your wrist, eliminating the need for a chest strap.

 There is room for lots of customization.
 Watch bands can be swapped out.
 The display can be changed – you can even use a personal photo to customize the face.
 And the side button can change position to wear on either left or right wrist.
+The vivoactive 3 comes in 4 color options: white with silver bezel, black with silver bezel, black with gray bezel, and a new white with rose gold bezel.

 While the vivoactive 3 is not the smallest GPS watch we found, it balances its size well with the number of features.
 And it still fits a women’s wrist pretty well.
 We like how it can be worn on either wrist.